 Generally, for New Zealanders to be eligible to apply for citizenship they must:

-- hold a permanent visa, such as a Resident Return Visa and the New Visa for New Zealanders, or
+- hold a permanent visa, such as a Resident Return Visa and the new permanent visa, or

 - have been in Australia on 26 February 2001 on a Special Category visa (SCV), or